 You’d never know it today, but 8-year-old Alexis was born with an absent right ear.
 His condition, microtia, refers to a missing or malformed ear and can involve one or both sides.
 He failed his newborn hearing screening and was also diagnosed with an atresia (absence of the opening) of the external ear canal.

 In addition to being seen at Children’s Hospital of Philadelphia (CHOP) by Otolaryngology and Audiology to follow his hearing status, Alexis was referred to Plastic Surgery to discuss the options for treating his ear difference.
-When Alexis was 5 years old, the family met Scott P. Bartlett, MD, Chief of the Division of Plastic and Reconstructive Surgery.
+When Alexis was 5 years old, the family met Scott P. Bartlett, MD, Chief of the Division of Plastic, Reconstructive and Oral Surgery.
 A staged ear reconstruction was recommended.

 At the time, the method available was to use rib cartilage to carve a structure for reconstruction.
 The process required several operations, and Alexis would need to wait until he was at least 8 to have an adequate amount of rib cartilage.
 Often, best results with this method were found when children were older, and surgery would be postponed until they were 10 to 12 years old.